-For the periods ended December 31, 2022 and September 30, 2022, the Company has carried at fair value financial instruments in Level 1.
-At December 31, 2022, the Company's only financial instrument measured at fair value is cash, which is considered to be a Level 1 instrument.
+For the periods ended March 31, 2023 and September 30, 2022, the Company has carried at fair value financial instruments in Level 1.
+At March 31, 2023, the Company's only financial instrument measured at fair value is cash and cash equivalents, which are considered to be a Level 1 instrument.
 There were no transfers between levels during the year.